I was fortunate to be able to correspond with Alice Miller after I read her books. Here are selected letters that we wrote to one another.

 But none of them tackles the concrete fact that slapping and beating a small child is cruel, humiliating, stupid and damaging their brains, especially if it happens to a child before the age of three years old when the brain is being structured.
 The priests seem not to know (or not to care) that spanking and slapping children makes them to become violent or chronically scared, often for their whole lives.

 Above all, it teaches them to stay ignorant and to teach their own children the same absurdities they learned from their parents: that GOD NEEDS THEIR SUFFERING.

 You write that you are orthodox.
-In my opinion orthodoxy is not about love, it is about obedience.
+In my opinion, orthodoxy is not about love, it is about obedience.
 Thus you may hate what I have written here.
-But I wrote it to the person who has panic attacks, who wants to know her true feelings, who tries to understand their meaning and wants to be honest, even if that means not to be obedient.”
+But I wrote it to the person who has panic attacks, who wants to know her true feelings, who try to understand their meaning and wants to be honest, even if that means not to be obedient.”

 Later my niece wrote me an e-mail and these are her exact words (she likes to speak and write in English to me): “There is something that I need to say…I don’t believe that most of my problems are related with my childhood.
 I was really happy on that time…” She idolizes her father and is in total denial.
 I know how her childhood was, because every summer I used to go to Portugal and I witnessed with my own eyes the nightmare she grew up with.